 - Professional coaching certifications are independent of niche and sector.
 These certifications develop general coaching skills.
 These are ideal for those who have relevant industry experience and qualifications but are new to coaching.
 Examples include the Coaching for Personal & Professional Mastery Program.

 So, pick a relevant coaching certification (ideally ICF accredited) to develop coaching skills and/or niche-relevant skills.
 This will help you get new clients quickly and you will be able to interact with other coaches during your course.
 It helps you develop a network of like-minded people.

 Outcomes of Step #2

 Pick a relevant certification program and enroll.
-If you can’t enroll now, just finalize the course so you can enroll later.
+If you can’t enroll now, just finalize which course fits your requirements and bookmark it so you can enroll later.